bgoodr/keyboard-firmware-build-util/s60-x/README.md

 Firmware for the S60-X keyboard: https://github.com/VinnyCordeiro/tmk_keyboard/blob/master/keyboard/s60-x/README.md

-The instructions there state that you have to download install tooling to upload to the firmware.
+The instructions there state that you have to download and install tooling to upload to the firmware.
 This downloads and installs required system packages such as dfu-programmer, and also checks out a copy of the firmware.

 You can use a different tmk firmware by changing the variables at the top of the Makefile.